Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 The Nolah Evolution uses foam and coil layers in its hybrid construction.

 To test the Evolution’s pressure relief, we put our pressure mat on the Luxury Firm model, which comes in at a 6.5 out of 10 on our mattress firmness scale, making it a medium-firm bed.
 Looking at the results, we saw minimal pressure building at the hips and shoulders when side sleeping.
-Our tester Bridget Chapman said, “While laying on my side, the pressure was relieved at my shoulders and hips, resulting in comfortable sinkage.”
+Our lightweight tester, Asha Birjah, said, “I really like this mattress in the side sleeping position.
+It has a great balance between firmness and contouring, and I’m not experiencing any pressure or pain.”
 Based on these results, we think most side sleepers should be comfortable on this model.
 However, side sleepers with sensitive joints or preexisting pain may want to opt for the Plush model, which can offer a bit more sinkage.

 Poor